• Skip to main content

 This portable air conditioner has two drain ports – an upper drain port and a lower drain port.
 And you can choose between manual drainage and continuous drainage, which may be useful to some of you.
 It measures 12 x 29 x 13.5 inches and weighs around 50 pounds.
 Plus it has attached wheels, which means you’ll be able to move it with ease.

-This unit may not be the best fit in an RV given that it does take up some amount of space.
+The only issue I can see with this AC unit is that it may not be the best fit in an RV given that it does take up a considerable amount of space.
 However, if you don’t have an existing rooftop AC unit and want something that is incredibly efficient and easy to install, this may be a great unit for you.

 Best Rooftop AC: Dometic Air Conditioners 651816CXX1J0 Penguin II